maxzheng/great-life-guide/README.md

    amplifies results in multitudes.
 Always keep learning and thinking to push the boundary of your mind.
 There's enormous synergy between the potentials of your body, passion, and mind.
 Most of your capabilities are dormant until you push their limits, so try to push yourself a little bit each day to reach new heights.
-There's nothing that you can't do if you believe and apply yourself.
+There's nothing that you can't do if you believe in and apply yourself.
 Finally, don't forget to take breaks whenever you are not at an optimal state and rest well to rejuvenate so everything can function at 100% at all times.

 2. **Be mindful with acceptance** to maximize understanding and awareness of what's going on without judgement or expectations.
 Always be calm -- understand, learn, and then let go of anything that disturbs it (e.g. scan your body